Ladies and gentlemen, I may need to acknowledge something and slightly, in a very small way, apologize.

 All right, a brief time out here.

-My friends will come back, take a quick break, and uh get more of your phone calls in when we get back.
+My friends will come back, take a quick break, and get more of your phone calls in when we get back.

 Sit tight.

-Have a friend to send me a note.
+I have a friend to send me a note.

 Is there any issue today?

-Terrorism, health care, cap and trade, taxes, spending, where Obama stands with the majority of the American public.
+Terrorism, health care, cap and trade, taxes, spending, where Obama stands with the majority of the American public?

 No.